kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/Spring2024_Real-time_Data_Processing_with_Apache_Spark_Streaming/write_up.md

 With the Dockerfile constructed as detailed above, the user is able to employ multiple methods by which to run the code.
-The user can directly access the code output in real-time by navigating directly to the container terminal and converting the notebook file to a single script.
+The user can directly access the code output in real time by navigating directly to the container terminal and converting the notebook file to a single script.
 Alternatively, the user can also view and run the code directly from the notebook in his/her browser, by navigating to localhost:8888.
 I chose this approach for the purpose of flexibility--the user can access and run the full code if he/she would like, but has the option to simply see the output, saving time and decreasing procedural complexity.

+Additionally, this approach gives the user the option to edit the notebook.
+After navigating to localhost:8888 and modifying the notebook, the user can download the edited notebook under the same file name, and replace the old notebook with the new, updated one within the project directory.

 The process is further streamlined by incorporating Docker Compose, using the following .yml file: